 Communities We Serve

-The communities our volunteers work in are mostly rural, where many people work in agriculture or in industrial factories.
+The communities our service learning program volunteers work in are mostly rural, where many people work in agriculture or in industrial factories.
 Many houses are built with materials found or bought secondhand.
 Up to ten people may live in a small home, making the quality of life very difficult and offering little privacy.
 Many communities share almost everything.

 Our volunteers have the opportunity to visit homes such as these to witness firsthand the conditions in which families live and to help volunteers understand how the clinics and treatments are tailored to their living conditions.